lambegraham/CS210/README.md

-# CS210
+# CS210 & CS211
-Maynooth University CS210
+Maynooth University CS210 & CS211

-This is my work from the module CS210 in Maynooth University.
+This is my work from the modules CS210 and CS211 in Maynooth University, Data Structures & Algorithms I & II respectively.